arccoza/hyperscript-html/README.md

 # hyperscript-html
-Hyperscript-html provides a simple, fast, and lighweight hyperscript function to generate HTML.
+Hyperscript-html provides a simple, fast, and lightweight hyperscript function to generate HTML.

 ## Example